bkaszuba/TextRecognition/resources/reuters21578/README.txt

 gives some additional information on the category sets.

-Note that a sixth category field, COMPANIES, was present in the original Reuters materials distributed by Carnegie Group, but no company information was actually included in these fields.
-In the Reuters-21578 collection this field is always empty.
+Note that a sixth category field, COMPANIES, was present in the original TextRecognition materials distributed by Carnegie Group, but no company information was actually included in these fields.
+In the TextRecognition-21578 collection this field is always empty.

 In the table above we note how many categories appear in at least 1 of the 21,578 documents in the collection, and how many appear at least